KQM-git/TCL/characters/geo/yunjin.md

 | Duration | Hold Duration |

 **Notes**
+* Yunjin is considered shielded for the duration of her **Opening Flourish** stance.
+  * This can be used to apply Geo Resonanace Geo Res Shred.
 * Yunjin can perfect counter shots from the Inazuma Kamuijima Cannons.

 {% endtab %}